 He attended St. William School in Alta Vista, Iowa and later went on to Loras College in Dubuque, Iowa.
 Allen Frantzen graduated magna cum laude from Loras College as an English major in 1969.
 He won the J. J. O’Connor Award for being an outstanding member of the senior class.
 During his time at Loras College, Allen worked as an editor for the campus newspaper and also wrote for the school’s literary magazine.

 Today, Allen J. Frantzen is a successful author with a long list of books and other publications.
 A lot of the work he has written is based around the World War I era.
 Frantzen holds a great interest in World War I partly because of his past experiences as a soldier.
 In 1970, Allen lived in Korea for a year as a soldier in the US Army.
 During this time he learned to speak some Korean at a basic level and was able to travel all around the country.
 Another reason Allen Frantzen was greatly interested in World War I as a writing subject was due to the images and ideas from the Middle Ages that were used during the war to recruit and build spirit.
-Allen has a great deal of knowledge on this subject as it was his academic specialty.
+Allen has a great deal of knowledge and expertise on this subject as it was his academic specialty.

 Beyond writing, Allen Frantzen is also passionate about music and boxing.
 For many years, Allen has been training as an amateur boxer.
 Though he doesn’t enter into official fights, Allen enjoys working with other boxers and sparring with his coaches a few times a week.
 Frantzen also enjoys reading biographies of famous boxers as well as their trainers.
 He maintains a list of these books and has even written reviews for the ones he has read.